 A cleft occurs when certain body parts and structures do not fuse together during fetal development.
 Clefts can involve the lip and/or the roof of the mouth, which is made up of both hard and soft palate.
-In developing countries, the vast majority of children with clefts will never receive the reconstructive surgery they need.
+Around the world, many children with clefts will never receive the reconstructive surgery they need.

 There are varying opinions on the actual incidence of clefts, but most experts agree that, in part, it depends on ethnicity.
 Some experts say that the highest cleft incidences are among Asians (approximately 1 in 500 births).
 Caucasians have an average incidence of 1 in 700 births and individuals of African descent have the lowest incidence of approximately 1 in 1,200 births.